davar-playgrounds/vagrant-oracle-cloud-insfrastructure/MySQL_Support_Exercise/Responses.md

 				Else...

 			1. Restore the databas(es) from a dump
 				1. Perform a dump of all databases, for example as in the code block below.
-If you have a dump taken previously, skip to "Drop the databases", below.
+If you have a dump taken previously, skip to "Drop the affected database\.\.\.", below.

 					```sh
 					shell> mysqldump -AER > ~/recovery_dump.sql